-The proposed FLUM amendment would be consistent with the current use of the property and would result in an orderly and compatible land use pattern.
+The proposed Official Zoning Map amendment would be consistent with the current use of the property and would result in an orderly and compatible land use pattern.
 The Sanborn maps document historic residential uses of the subject property dating back to at least the 1940s.
 Orderly and compatible uses of the properties would be ensured through the application of the City's LDRs.

 (9) Public interest; enabling act.
-Whether the proposal would be in conflict with the public interest, and whether it is in harmony with the purpose and interest of this subpart B and its enabling legislation.
+Whether the proposal would be in conflict with the public interest, and whether it is in harmony with the purpose and interest of the land development regulations in this subpart B and the enabling legislation.

-The proposed FLUM amendment would not be in conflict with the public interest, and it is in harmony with the purpose and interest of the LDRs.
+The proposed Official Zoning Map amendment would not be in conflict with the public interest, and it is in harmony with the purpose and interest of the LDRs.